Geeksltd/MSharp.Docs/Tutorials/9/README.md

 ```

 ### Creating Supplier Pages
-Use M# context menu to add a root page to the "Pages" folder of "#UI" project:
+Use M# context menu to add *Supplier* root page to the "Pages" folder of "#UI" project:
 ```C#
 using MSharp;